 In a marketing automation report by TFM&A Insights and Red Eye, marketers stated that automation:

-Sending better-timed and more relevant messages drives revenue, and marketers are able to be more productive and efficient.
-Automation has resulted in 80% ROI, +46% growth, +26% more leads, more productive marketers, better quality leads.
+Sending better-timed and more relevant messages drives revenue, and marketers can be more productive and efficient.
+Automation has resulted in 80% ROI, +46% growth, +26% more leads, more productive marketers, and better quality leads.
 In 2008, just 40% of brands sent a welcome email to their new subscribers.
-Today 80% of businesses send welcome emails, and that’s because automation produces tangible results.
+Today 80% of businesses send welcome emails because automation produces tangible results.

-Marketing automation has been around for a while, but up until recently, the field has been dominated by large marketing cloud suite providers promising timely, personalized campaigns.
-Unfortunately, these cloud platforms can cost upwards of $1M to implement, making them out of reach for many small and mid-size businesses.
+Marketing automation has been around for a while but, up until recently, the field was dominated by large marketing cloud suite providers promising timely, personalized campaigns.
+However, these cloud platforms can cost upwards of $1M to implement, making them out of reach for many small and mid-size businesses.

 “At a previous F1000 company, we spent $1M, one year, and had a team of 10 people to implement one of these systems,” said Kraig Swensrud, CMO at Campaign Monitor.
 “It was a total nightmare, and no one even knew how to send a simple email campaign.”

-When it comes to being successful with marketing automation, marketers need technology that’s easy-to-use.
-50% of companies reported that technology integration complexity is the most challenging obstacle to success, which resulted in only 25% of companies having extensively integrated their marketing solutions, according to an Ascend2 Marketing Technology Strategy report.
+In order to be successful with marketing automation, marketers need easy-to-use technology.
+50% of companies reported that technology integration complexity is the most challenging obstacle to success, which resulted in only 25% of companies having integrated their marketing solutions, according to an Ascend2 Marketing Technology Strategy report.

-Alternatively, when marketers explore low-end and free marketing automation and email tools, there are only very basic triggers or autoresponders, but nothing sophisticated enough to meet a modern marketer’s needs.
+Alternatively, when marketers explore low-end and free marketing automation and email tools, there are only very basic triggers or autoresponders, but nothing sophisticated enough to meet modern marketers’ needs.

 There’s been a gap in marketing automation vendors that can deliver on the power of true marketing automation in a simple way that any marketer can use.
-Today, Campaign Monitor is filling that gap.
-Marketing automation for all is finally here.
+Today, email service providers are filling that gap, and marketing automation for all is finally here.

-Campaign Monitor now provides the perfect blend of data, rules, and content to enable every marketer to create compelling customer journeys using marketing automation.
-Marketers are able to send the right content to the right person at exactly the right time and that’s incredibly powerful.
+ESPs now provide the perfect blend of data, rules, and content to enable every marketer to create compelling customer journeys using marketing automation.
+Marketers can send the right content to the right person at exactly the right time.

-Creating a customer journey is easy using Campaign Monitor’s powerful visual journey designer.
-You simply choose the data you want, add triggers to establish when messages get sent, and create content that will engage subscribers.
+For example, creating a customer journey is easy using Campaign Monitor’s powerful visual journey designer.
+You choose the data you want, add triggers to establish when messages get sent, and create content that will engage subscribers.

-Additionally, Campaign Monitor’s email marketing and automation tools integrate with a variety of other apps and systems, including CRMs like Salesforce and Sugar, eCommerce solutions like Shopify and Magento, and CMS systems like WordPress and more.
+Additionally, Campaign Monitor’s email marketing and automation tools integrate with a variety of other apps and systems, including CRMs like Salesforce and Sugar, e-commerce solutions like Shopify and CMS systems like WordPress and more.